Barngarla people

 Just prior to invasion by the English settlers, the Barngarla were under pressure from the Kokatha, who were on the move southwards, forcing the Barngarla to retreat from their traditional northern boundaries.
 One effect was to cut off their access to certain woods used in spear-making, so that they finally had to forage as far as Tumby Bay to get supplies of whipstick mallee ash.

 The Barngarla and Nauo people were engaged in more clashes with European settlers then any other people in South Australia following the colonisation of the state.
 During the decade following the establishment of Port Lincoln in 1839 the Barngarla attacked pastoral stations with local settlers conducting vigilante killings and police retaliating indiscriminately.
 This undeclared war between white sellers and the Barngarla people continued until at least 1862.
 Barngarla people are one of the many indigenous groups which contain an oral-history of the Waterloo Bay massacre, where up to 260 Barngarla, Nauo, Kokatha and Wirangu may have been driven off cliffs into the sea.

 In 1850 both the Barngarla School, operated by Clamor Wilhelm Schürmann, and the first Anglican mission were set up at Poonindie on the Tod River within Barngarla land.
 Living conditions at Pooninidie were basic with no running water, over-crowding and a lack of food and medicine.
 In 1894, the mission had closed and the majority of residents were moved onto Point Pearce and Point McLeay missions, although some stayed on their land.
-The Barngarla community was deeply affected by the Aborigines Act 1911 which lead to the Stolen Generations and the loss of Barngarla as a first language.
+The Barngarla community was deeply affected by the Aborigines Act 1911 which led to the Stolen Generations and the loss of Barngarla as a first language.